Basharat8763/Occupational-Safety-Using-Object-Detection/README.md

 ---

 ## Objectives
 - Detect PPE items such as helmets, masks, and vests in real-time.
-- Monitor and alert for missing or non-compliant safety equipment.
 - Provide visual feedback for training and awareness.
-- Demonstrate AI’s application in occupational safety monitoring.

 ---

 ## Features